PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Discussion Future Work

 \section{Discussion \& Future Work}

-Despite outperforming the tracking MPPI controller, the current implementation of PA-MPPI can still suffer from collisions, as observed in Section \ref{sec:syn_scene}, due to its simplified dynamics model and the low update rate of \SI{50}{\hertz}.
-Additionally, due to the limited FoV of the depth sensor, a good initial observation is crucial for successful navigation around large obstacles.
+Due to the limited FoV of the depth sensor, a good initial observation is crucial for successful navigation around large obstacles.
 For example, in the experiment shown in Fig. \ref{fig:cwall_viz}, the initial observation at $t=\SI{0}{\second}$ is initialized by turning the quadrotor $\pm 90^\circ$ to observe free space outside the convex hull of the C-shaped wall.
 However, this issue can be solved by replacing the depth camera with LIDAR, which only requires modification to the mapping module.
-Finally, we only considered local navigation tasks within a fixed 3D boundary.
-We leave the implementation of long-horizon navigation scenarios, which may involve navigating to intermediate waypoints proposed by foundation models, for future work.
+Additonally, we only considered navigation tasks within a fixed 3D boundary.
+Future work may take advantage of the local map sliding feature of the ROG-Map to implement larger scale navigation.
+Finally, PA-MPPI’s planning horizon is constrained by available computation, which fundamentally limits the complexity of navigation scenes it can handle.
+This may be mitigated by using an appropriate terminal value function on the last position of the horizon.
+We leave this for future work to investigate.